Skip to main content

 Step 3Set your floor (the 1-action minimum)

 Per-decision pricing collapses when the customer can pay $0.10 and walk away with the answer.
 Set a minimum — typically 1x the unit price as a floor.
 This protects two things: (1) revenue per transaction, which keeps payment processor fees from eating margin, and (2) the customer's perceived seriousness — a free or near-free price signals "this is a toy," not "this is a tool."
-For the StackScan audit, the floor is $25 (1 decision minimum).
-Below that, the audit would not pay for its own Stripe processing fee plus the LLM cost.
+When StackScan was a paid product, its floor was $25 (1 decision minimum) — below that, a single-action audit would not have paid for its own Stripe processing fee plus the LLM cost.

 Operator tip: The floor is also your psychological anchor for the cheapest possible customer.
 Make it high enough that you are not unhappy to deliver at that price.
 If the floor feels punishing to serve, raise it.